 Making and using visual and audio recordings of patients

-In our guidance Consent: patients and doctors making decisions together, we say:
+In our guidance Decision making and consent, we say:

 2. Whatever the context in which medical decisions are made, you must work in partnership with your patients to ensure good care.
 In so doing, you must: